phenriq694/GoStack_Modulos/level05/gobarbermobile/README.md

 - Creating Date Picker: Creating a date picker element using the lib 'react-native-community/datetimepicker';

-- Seeking Availability at API:
+- Seeking Availability at API: Calling the API to get the providers availability;

+- Availability by period: Using the useMemo hook to save the provider availability;

+- Showing the schedule:

+## Tools:
+- Flipper Debugger;